 If you can’t beat them, join them, so they say.
-Dissecting the difference of the employee vs entrepreneurial mindset concept is the first step to understand what’s holding you back.
+Dissecting the difference between the employee vs entrepreneurial mindset concept is the first step to understanding what’s holding you back.

 Employees can become great entrepreneurs, but some might not be interested or can’t let go of their comfort zone, they are just fine playing by the rules.
 Entrepreneurs, on the other hand, are interest-driven creatures with iron willpower, they never stop pursuing goal after goal until they’re satisfied.

 Are you the kind of person that blindly follows orders or questions everything?